 This course will cover the techniques used for generating pictorial drawings using CAD.
 The student will become familiar with a variety of applications in which pictorial drawings produced within a CAD program are used to illustrate technical information outside of CAD.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: CAD 1039, CAD 1200, CAD 1220, and CAD 1221 or instructors¿ permission; Co-Requisites: CAD 1120, CAD 1150, CAD 1222, CAD 1323).
+All CAD courses will be taught in a state-of-the-art facility featuring the latest release of Solidworks.
+(Prerequisites: CAD 1050, CAD 1220, CAD 1221, CAD 1222, CAD 1230, and 1234).
 (2 C/1 lect, 2 lab).

-CAD 1124 3 Credits Architectural Drafting
+CAD 1124 Architectural Drafting